cdbdev/python-doc/doc/python_loops.md

 It’s often necessary to work with **very large datasets**.
 Those large datasets get read directly into memory, and are stored and processed as Python arrays, lists, or dictionaries.

 Working with such huge arrays can be time consuming; really that’s just the nature of the problem.
 You have thousands, millions, or even billions of data points.
 Every microsecond added to the processing of a single one of those points can drastically slow you down as a result of the large scale of the data you’re working with.

-MAPS:
-You can think of map as a for moved into C code.
-The only restriction is that the "loop body" of map must be a function call.